National Party of Honduras: Controversies

 The National Party has been involved in the last few years on several issues of corruption.
 In 2015, it was discovered that the National Party was using money from the Honduran Social Security in order to finance the campaign of President Juan Orlando Hernandez through an elaborate scheme of companies redirecting Social Security funds to the party.
 After the scheme was discovered, the President said the money should be returned by the party.

 Former President Porfirio Lobo was accused in March 2017 by the New York's DA office for helping protect drug organizations.

 In April 2022, former president of Honduras, Juan Orlando Hernández, who served two terms between 2014 and January 2022, was extradited to the United States to face charges of drug trafficking and money laundering.
-Hernandez denied the accusations.
+In March 2024, a federal jury returned three guilty verdicts against Hernandez and, in June, he was sentenced to 45 years in prison.
+However, President Donald Trump pardoned him in November 2025, meaning he was freed from the prison.